DeerHarbor/lizhiguo/content/publication/too-depressed-to-breathe-the-longitudinal-association-between-depressive-symptoms-and-lung-function-among-general-middle-aged-and-older-adults/index.md

   - Equal contribution
   - Equal contribution
 doi: https://doi.org/10.1016/j.archger.2022.104797
-publication: In*Archives of Gerontology and Geriatrics*
+publication: "*Archives of Gerontology and Geriatrics*"
 abstract: >-
   Objective: Most previous studies focusing on the association between depressive symptoms and lung function were conducted in patients with chronic